These notes were prepared to help colleagues get set up for Angular development. They may be helpful for others. Subjects covered include:

 npm install -save-dev karma-coffee-preprocessor

-format.
+jasmine-given allows us to write tests in the GIVEN, WHEN, THEN format.
 It does not require CoffeeScript, but CoffeeScript makes it even more readable. jasmine-stealth adds a few helper functions which will help keep our test readable.
 To install we will use bower:

 bower install jasmine-given jasmine-stealth --save-dev

-Edit the karma.conf
+Edit the karma.conf file:

 files: [